Super Bowl 2014 - February 2nd 2014

-This year the Super Bowl will take place at the Mercedes-Benz Superdome in New Orleans on February 3rd or shall we say, Super Bowl Sunday.
+This year the Super Bowl will take place at the MetLife Stadium in New Jersey on February 2nd or shall we say, Super Bowl Sunday.
 The Super Bowl has become synonymous with not only football, but also with the entertainment provided during the infamous half time show, as well as the commercials aired throughout one of the world’s most watched sporting events and as always, Sportsbet leads the way when it comes to Superbowl betting.

 - A 30 second advert during the Super Bowl costs up to $4,000,000.